Itinerary

 Currency Exchange in Lisbon Portugal

-Currency exchange kiosks can be another alternative.
-They are generally located in airports and popular tourist areas.
+Currency exchange kiosks are a more flexible option, especially if you arrive outside of banking hours.
+You’ll find them at Lisbon Airport and in tourist areas like Baixa or Avenida da Liberdade.
 While they offer the convenience of longer opening hours, be wary of higher fees and less favourable exchange rates.

 ---|---|---|